alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * Slave nodes **cannot** send anything on their own, they have to wait for the master's clock signal first (which happens only when the master wants to transfer something themselves).
 * Similarly slaves are unable to signal if they're ready for the transfer or not, it will occur anyway and the master will read whatever is in its input signal.
-* This is why master nodes need to be considerate and give some time between each transfer to make sure that the slave is ready for it!
+* This is why master nodes need to be considerate and allow some time to pass between each transfer to make sure that the slave is ready for it!
 * Transfers are simultaneous, but the slave may have to read something from its master before knowing **what** to send, so in many implementations slaves are 1 step behind their master:
   * (MASTER <-> SLAVE):  (1) REQUEST1 <-> NOTHING | (2) REQUEST2 <-> RESPONSE1 | (3) REQUEST3 <-> RESPONSE2 | etc.